 Your vote is important.
-Whether or not you expect to attend our annual meeting, please vote as soon as possible.
-If you received the Notice of Internet Availability, a proxy card was not sent to you and you may vote only via the Internet unless you attend the annual meeting or request that a proxy card and proxy materials be mailed to you, and you have received those materials, then you may vote via the Internet, by telephone or by mailing a completed proxy card.
+Whether or not you expect to attend our virtual annual meeting, please vote as soon as possible.
+If you received the Notice of Internet Availability, a proxy card was not sent to you and you may vote only via the Internet unless you attend the virtual annual meeting, in which case you may vote during the virtual annual meeting by following the registration instructions outlined above, or request that a proxy card and proxy materials be mailed to you, and you have received those materials, then you may vote via the Internet, by telephone or by mailing a completed proxy card.
 For specific voting instructions, please refer to the information provided in the accompanying Proxy Statement and in the Notice of Internet Availability.